 We’ve introduced a new publicity code for local councils in England.
 The code provides guidance on the content, style, distribution and cost of local authority publicity.

-We are proposing to give this guidance greater force by putting compliance with the code on a statutory basis.
+The Local Audit and Accountability Act 2014 gives this guidance greater force by putting compliance with the code on a statutory basis.

 Reforming local audit